au5ton/codered-steganography/README.md

 # codered-steganography
 CodeRED steganography project

+## Purpose

+While watching [NCIS (S5E3)](http://gfycat.com/LameCloudyHorsemouse), I had this nifty idea to learn more about Steganography.
+I've been wanting to do something like it ever since, so during CodeRED: Liftoff I proposed to make something like it.

 ##Description
 Stego is a project by Austin Jackson, Matt Nyman, Arnaud Balma, and Ismael Almaguer that was made in 24 hours at CodeRED: Liftoff 2015.
 Steganography is a method of concealing data within other data.
 In our application, we use steganography with PNG images to hide text and entire files within them.
 We've also implemented optional, password-protected AES-256 encryption of the hidden data, to insure safety.